What is Millet:

 Finger Millet is rich in Calcium as it contains about 364mg/ 100 gm of grains.
 It has more fiber than wheat and rice and this slows down digestion and controls the blood sugar level in the body.
 You can find a lot of finger millet varieties in Koraput.
-Some varieties are Jam Mandia, Jana Mandia, Dusherra Mandia, Bhalu Mandia, Kalia Mandia, Bati Mandia, Sana Mandia and many more.
+Some varieties are Jam Mandia, Jana Mandia, Dusherra Mandia, Bhalu Mandia, Kalia Mandia, Bati Mandia, Sana Mandia, and many more.

-The introduction of Cycle weeder for weeding has made his work easier and saved his time and money.
+The introduction of a Cycle weeder for weeding has made his work easier and saved his time and money.

 He was supported by Odisha Millet Mission.
 The facilitating Agency – DHAN Foundation came forward and guided him from seed to market and he was able to harvest about 40 quintals from his 4-acre land.

 The second millet which comes after Ragi is the Little Millet and it is locally called ‘Suan’.
 It is wonderful millet that is suitable for all age groups.
 Little Millet has an important role in providing nutritional components such as phenols, tannins, and phytates with other nutrients.

 The third one is the Foxtail Millet; it is locally called Kangu.
 Foxtail Millet provides a host of nutrients and possesses many health benefits, has a sweet nutty flavor, and is considered to be the most digestible and non-allergic grain available.
 The delicious Kangu Kheer is prepared out of this millet.

 The fourth one is the Barnyard Millet which is locally called Khira.
 This crop is grown in very less areas but it has the potential to deliver better income to the farmers.